dylanlane061/BusinessIntelligence/README.md

 # BI

-Displays a list of compaines, allowing a user to drill down into each and see up to 6 months of revenue data.
+Displays a list of companies, allowing a user to drill down into each and see up to 6 months of revenue data.
 Graph is interactable and can be filtered.

-Each business can be "watched" which will add it the watchlist at the top of the home screen.
-For a watchlist, the 6 month total company revenues is compared on a bar graph.
+Each business can be "watched" which will add it a watchlist at the top of the home screen.
+From there the 6 month company revenue totals can be compared.

 Also supports dark mode!